 We are consulting with residents - covering all wards - to understand parking problems across the borough.

-The consultations are taking place across three geographical areas, in three stages.
+The consultations are taking place across three geographical areas.

 Consultation stage 1 - helping us to understand parking problems in your street; we'll then develop design proposals aimed at resolving these issues.